justinkook/emoryrehabilitation/README.md

 * Each location shows hours and affiliated doctors.
 * Appointment reservation system if it does not conflict with Health-Connection

+* Swap Mongo database to Firestore for real time accepted insurances.

 ## Getting Started

 To get started with this project you will need to clone into the repository on your machine.
 Once you have cloned the repository you will need to run `npm install` to install all of the needed packages to run the app.
 After you have installed the needed packages you can start a local server by running `npm start` in your terminal.
 Now you are ready run our app locally.